checkly/docs.checklyhq.com/site/content/docs/cli/_index.md

 ```bash
 npm create @checkly/cli
 ```
-This command will guide you through some simple steps and set up a fully working example project for you.
-Should take ~1 minute.
+This command will guide you through the required steps to set up a fully working example project in under one minute.
+~1 minute.

 For a custom installation check out [our installation docs](/docs/cli/installation/)